 How can we decode public statues and their visual languages, their objecthood and materiality, their role as media icons, and their voice in political debates?

-'... but I drew the Fool, she says: you used to be a nun who lived on landscapes,
+'... but I drew the Fool, she says: you used to be a nun who lived on landscapes, today, you're as free as you let yourself be'

 When his parents were away one night in 1928, a boy started digging as many holes as he he could find space for in his London backyard.
 When he managed to reach a depth of 120 cm in one of the holes, his spade hit on a ball-shaped object containing 654 Roman coins.